+Only relevant for TinyMCE.
 The list of fonts for the editor in form =.

 Fonts are separated by ';'.
-You can specify a comma-separated list of possible system names for each font. (java.lang.String) (default = empty string)
+You can specify a comma-separated list of possible system names for font fontSizeValue

-Example: Arial=arial, helvetica, sans-serif; Courier New=courier new, courier; Verdana=verdana, geneva fontSizeValue fontSizeValues imagePasteEnabled
+Example: Arial=arial, helvetica, sans-serif; Courier New=courier new, courier; Verdana=verdana, geneva fontSizeValues